isabekov/Prometheus_GUI/README.md

      make Prometheus_MinGW32.exe
      make Prometheus_MinGW64.exe

 Assumption is that MXE is located in "/opt/mxe/" folder.
+Compiled executables will be stored in directory "release".

+## Cross-compilation on Linux for MacOS
+Install cross-compiler toolchain and the Qt library:

+     yaourt -S apple-darwin-osxcross apple-darwin-qt5-base

+Move *fireprog* progam to *Resources* directory, so that it can be included into the application as well.

+Compile the project:

+     make Prometheus_MacOS

-Compiled executables will be stored in the "release" directory.
+Compiled executables will be stored in directory "Prometheus_MacOS.app".

 ## List of files
 	|---------------------+--------------------------------------------|